 Although at least 25 states have passed laws protecting consumers from balance billing and there are bipartisan efforts in Congress to curb this practice, we still see it happening frequently.
 (We’ll discuss balance billing in more detail later in this guide.)

-Medical bills, Explanation of Benefits, and other medical-related documents are confusing — so much so that it seems as if hospitals and insurance companies are intentionally making things as difficult to decipher as possible.
+Medical bills, Explanation of Benefits (EOB), and other medical-related documents are confusing — so much so that it seems as if hospitals and insurance companies are intentionally making things as difficult to decipher as possible.

 Nor is it uncommon, after a trip to the hospital, to receive multiple bills — from your doctor, the ER, the lab that ran blood tests, and the ambulance, all of which may technically be separate companies billing you a separate amount for their services.

 The important thing is not to be overwhelmed by all of this.
 Take each bill, one at a time, and break it down to understand each part.
-Keep reading for our tips on understanding a hospital bill.
+Keep reading for our tips on understanding your bills so you can learn how to lower a hospital bill.

 Hospital Bill Anatomy